artsy/README/playbooks/engineer-workflow.md

 **Engineers should use the `type` that best describes the commit**, but we believe the majority of work will fit within the `feat`, `fix` and (to a lesser extent) `refactor` types.

 An additional benefit of using conventional commits is that it allows us to track the ratio of new work (i.e., feature work) against rework (i.e., bug/regression fixes).
 We currently use this ratio as one measure of code quality. **Importantly, this means that consistent commit messages and type accuracy supports meaningful metrics**.
-The ratio of feature to rework can be viewed here (TODO: link to public view once done).
+The ratio of feature to rework can be viewed [here](https://artsy.net/rework-metric).

 ### Pull requests